awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-reboot.md

 # Reboot your instance<a name="ec2-instance-reboot"></a>

 An instance reboot is equivalent to an operating system reboot\.
 In most cases, it takes only a few minutes to reboot your instance\.
-When you reboot an instance, it keeps its public DNS name \(IPv4\), private IPv4 address, IPv6 address \(if applicable\), and any data on its instance store volumes\.
+When you reboot an instance, it keeps its public DNS name \(IPv4\), private and public IPv4 address, IPv6 address \(if applicable\), and any data on its instance store volumes\.

-Rebooting an instance doesn't start a new instance billing hour, unlike stopping and starting your instance\.
+Rebooting an instance doesn't start a new instance billing period \(with a minimum one\-minute charge\), unlike stopping and starting your instance\.

 We might schedule your instance for a reboot for necessary maintenance, such as to apply updates that require a reboot\.
 No action is required on your part; we recommend that you wait for the reboot to occur within its scheduled window\.
 For more information, see [Scheduled events for your instances](monitoring-instances-status-check_sched.md)\.